-On January 1, 2015, the head lease agreement between Port Metro Vancouver and the Province of British Columbia is expiring.
+On January 1, 2015, the head lease agreement between Port Metro Vancouver and the Province of British Columbia expired.
 This agreement had given Port Metro Vancouver responsibility for managing Crown land on behalf of the province on the north, middle and south arms of the lower Fraser River.
 Typical tenants in this area include marinas and float homes.

 As Canada’s largest gateway, Port Metro Vancouver’s first and foremost responsibility is to facilitate Canada’s trade while the B.C.
 Ministry of Forests, Lands and Natural Resource Operations is responsible for managing foreshore areas throughout the province.